replicatedhq/replicated-field-labs/labs/lab06-proxy/README.md

 </details>

-Once we have this info, we can set NO_PROXY to get kubectl working.
+Once you have the ip address set NO_PROXY to get kubectl working.